The History Faculty building with clock against a blue sky

 About the course

 Economic and social history is the study of economic activities and social organization in the historical past.
 This two-year specialist programme offers a unique framework for research training in economic and social history.
-It offers a wide range of options and allows you to specialise in economic and/or social history, or historical demography, although the boundaries between these areas are deliberately permeable.

-This course is intended to introduce you to the wide variety of methods used in the study of economic and social history, as well as to the subject itself.
+The MPhil in Economic and Social History offers a wide range of options and allows you to specialise in economic and/or social history, or historical demography, although the boundaries between these areas are deliberately permeable.
+It is intended to introduce you to the wide variety of methods used in the study of economic and social history, as well as to the subject itself.

+The course comprises core courses, option courses, and a research project.
 The core qualifying papers provide an opportunity to evaluate a range of different qualitative and quantitative methodological approaches; they impart a common language, and create a close and friendly community, in which ideas are shared, and strong personal ties are forged, developing a community that provides a base from which to venture out and experience the intellectual, social and cultural rewards of Oxford.

 The standard course in quantitative methods and computer applications for economic and social history is a simple and very informal introduction to elementary quantitative methods covering some of the techniques most widely used in research in the historical and social sciences and emphasizing the relevance of the historical issues.
 No prior knowledge of mathematics or statistical theory is expected.

 The advanced course in quantitative methods is intended for students who have already been introduced to some form of quantitative methods, with the first few sessions serving as a refresher course in elementary quantitative methods.
 The course aims to ensure that you are aware of the range of quantitative techniques available for analysing problems in economic and social history.
-You will be taught how to use a number of popular statistical and econometric packages.
-Teaching sessions will involve computer classwork.
-Under certain circumstances, very accomplished students may undertake a more advanced statistics paper from elsewhere in the University, such as the MPhil in Economics.

 Supervision